ibtisam-iq/Agri2Ops/03.Projects/00.Build (LocalOps)/0.1.01-jar_Boardgame/README.md

 Root Level

 1. **.github/workflows/maven.yml**

 This file is used to configure GitHub Actions for CI/CD. maven.yml is a workflow definition file that automates Maven-based build tasks (e.g., build, test, deploy).

 2. **.gitignore**

 Specifies files and directories that Git should ignore.
 Typically includes files like logs, IDE settings, and other transient files.

-3. **.mvn/wrapper**
+3. **.mvn/wrapper/maven-wrapper.properties**

-maven-wrapper.properties: Configuration for the Maven wrapper, including version and distribution URL.
+Configuration for the Maven wrapper, including version and distribution URL.

 4. **mvnw / mvnw.cmd**

 Shell and batch scripts for running the Maven wrapper on Unix/Linux (mvnw) or Windows (mvnw.cmd).

 5. **pom.xml**

-Maven's Project Object Model file.
+- Maven's Project Object Model file.
-Defines dependencies, plugins, and build configurations for the project.
+- Defines dependencies, plugins, and build configurations for the project.

 6. **README.md**

 A Markdown file providing project documentation, including purpose, setup instructions, and usage.

 src/main: Main Application Code